The Best Time Of Day To Take Hemp Oil Might Not Be When You Think

 Taking hemp extract before those tasks isn't a bad idea, as long as it doesn't make you sleepy or make it difficult to focus.
 It shouldn't because by nature, hemp plants have an extremely low THC content (with European hemp oil have the lowest levels at < 0.2%) and aren't associated with the "high" of genetically distinct cannabis varietals (aka marijuana).

-Many people also associate hemp oil with a positive mood, as it can help them feel more comfortable in the face of mental and physical stressors.* (It also has anti-inflammatory properties, which can help promote whole-body health, including your mind.)*
+Many people also associate hemp oil with a positive mood, as it can help them feel more comfortable in the face of mental and physical stressors.* (It also has anti-inflammatory1 properties, which can help promote whole-body health, including your mind.)*

 Again, the right time to take it for mood support will vary from person to person.
 Notice what time during the day your mood and outlook tend to dip, and try hemp oil an hour or so beforehand to help mellow things out.*

 All in all, hemp oil isn't one-size-fits-all, and it may take some experimenting to figure out which time of day works best for you to take the product.
 As Rountree notes, "It can be taken anytime" and "really depends on what the person is using it for."
 Depending on the dose, you can also take hemp extract multiple times a day, Trubow adds, "so that's helpful for people—although two to three times is usually enough."
 When deciding how much to take, remember to start slow and build up from there as needed, and partner with your healthcare provider to inform your personalized approach.
+(And for specific product recommendations, check out our cbd roundup.)

 Sarah Regan is a Spirituality & Relationships Writer, as well as a registered yoga instructor.
 She received her bachelor's in broadcasting and mass communication from SUNY Oswego, and lives in Buffalo, New York.